tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 helm dependency update
 ```

 ### 3.3.
-Update helm chart for harbor
+Update Helm chart for Harbor

 We need to make some changes to values.yaml.

 #### 3.3.1 Updates to values.yaml

-* Turn off certificate auto generation by helm
+* Turn off certificate auto generation by Helm

-    Since we are using kube-lego for automatically getting a TLS certificate from letsencrypt, we will need to turn off auto-generation of the certificate by helm when deploying the chart.
+    Since we are using kube-lego for automatically getting a TLS certificate from letsencrypt, we will need to turn off auto-generation of the certificate by Helm when deploying the chart.

 * Update external domain